DWTechs/efficient-git/content/overview.md

 This will create a hidden .git folder inside your current folder — this is the "repository" (or repo) where git stores all of its internal tracking data.
 Any changes you make to any files within the original folder will now be possible to track.

-The original folder is now referred to as your working directory, as opposed to the repository (the .git folder) that tracks your changes.
+The original folder is now referred to as your **working directory**, as opposed to the repository (the .git folder) that tracks your changes.
 You work in the working directory.
-Simple!

 ## Clone an existing repo